Data in Action

 CHP biomass:

-Remains as a renewable baseload, covering district heating networks and rural areas—but likely optimized for seasonal balance rather than daily peak coverage.
+Remains an important renewable base-load source for district heating networks and rural areas, but will likely be optimized for seasonal balancing rather than daily peak coverage.

 ELECTRICITY